allplans/.github/profile/README.md

 Allplans is the world's best schedule management service.

-"From the very beginning, we had all plans in place." - 2025.03.12
+"Favor action over hesitation, and turn all plans into reality."

 <!--